Interior Eigensolver for Sparse Hermitian Definite Matrices Based on Zolotarev's Functions: Algorithm

 Finally, given a desired interval $(a,b)$ and the corresponding eigengaps, $(a_-, a_+)$ and $(b_-, b_+)$, to answer the best rational function approximation in \eqref{eq:ZoloMinimax2}, we construct a uniform rational approximant $R_{ab}(x)\in \calR_{(2r)^2, (2r)^2}$ via the M\"obius transformation $T(x)$ as follows

 where $\ell_2 = \hZ_{2r}( \ell_1; \ell_1 )$ and

 with $\alpha \in (a_-,a_+)$ and $\beta \in (b_-, b_+)$ such that

 We would like to emphasize that the variables $\alpha$, $\beta$, $\gamma$, $\ell_1$, and $\ell_2$ are determined by $a_-$, $a_+$, $b_-$, and $b_+$ via solving the equations in \eqref{eqn:req} in the above construction.
 In practice, $a_-$, $a_+$, $b_-$, and $b_+$ can be easily calculated from $a$ and $b$.
 We fixed the buffer region $(a_-, a_+) \cup (b_-, b_+)$ first according to the eigengaps of target matrices and construct a M\"obius transformation adaptive to this region.
 This adaptive idea is natural but does not seem to have been considered before in the literature.
 Following Corollary $4.2$ in \cite{Guttel2015} on can easily prove that when $a_{-}=-\frac{1}{c}$, $a_{+}=-c$, $b_-=c$, and $b_+=\frac{1}{c}$ for some $c>0$, the rational function in \eqref{eqn:R2} is the best rational function approximation to the step function $S_{-cc}(x)$ among all the rational functions in $\{R(T(x)):R(x)\in\mathcal{R}_{(2r)^2-1,(2r)^2}\}\subset \mathcal{R}_{(2r)^2,(2r)^2}$, where $T(x)$ is the M\"obius transformation satisfying \eqref{eqn:req}.
-The following theorem shows that $R_{ab}(x)$ in \eqref{eqn:R2} is indeed the best uniform rational approximant of type $((2r)^2, (2r)^2)$ for more general $a_-$, $a_+$, $b_-$, and $b_+$ among a larger class of rational functions.
-Figure \ref{fig:proof} below visualizes the difference between the theorem in \cite{Guttel2015} and Theorem \ref{thm:step} in this paper.
+The following theorem shows that $R_{ab}(x)$ in \eqref{eqn:R2} is indeed the best uniform rational approximant of type $((2r)^2, (2r)^2)$ for more general $a_-$, $a_+$, $b_-$, and $b_+$ among a larger class of rational functions. \cite{Guttel2015} proved a similar theorem very briefly and our proof of Theorem \ref{thm:step} is different to that of \cite{Guttel2015}.
+The main purpose of our proof below is to make the paper self-contained.

 \begin{theorem} The rational function $R_{ab}(x)$ given in \eqref{eqn:R2} satisfies the following properties: \begin{enumerate}[1)]

 \item $R_{ab}(x)$ is the best uniform rational approximant of type $((2r)^2, (2r)^2)$ of the rectangular function $S_{ab}(x)$ on